-The 2017 winners are Professor Andrew Shennan, of KCL Women’s Health Academic Centre at St Thomas’ Hospital in London and Professor Shivaprasad Goudar of the Women’s and Children’s Health Research Unit at Jawaharlal Nehru Medical College in Belgaum, India for their work on “Evaluation of the Introduction of a Novel Device in the Management of Hypertension and Shock in Pregnancy in Low Resource Settings”.
+Among the 2017 winners was Professor Andrew Shennan, of KCL Women’s Health Academic Centre at St Thomas’ Hospital in London and Professor Shivaprasad Goudar of the Women’s and Children’s Health Research Unit at Jawaharlal Nehru Medical College in Belgaum, India for their work on “Evaluation of the Introduction of a Novel Device in the Management of Hypertension and Shock in Pregnancy in Low Resource Settings”.

 This Newton-Bhabha funded project is testing the introduction of a new vital sign device into routine maternity care at community and hospital level in 10 sites in India, Ethiopia, Zimbabwe, Zambia, Uganda, Sierra Leone, Malawi and Haiti.
 Developed at KCL in London, the CRADLE Vital Signs Alert (VSA) is a hand-held semi-automated device which measures blood pressure and pulse, detecting hypertension and circulatory shock with an early warning system.
 It is affordable, easy-to-use, and portable with low power requirements.